MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-pol-fpi-sample.md

 The purpose of the extension that is a fiscal document provider is to generate printer-specific documents and handle responses from the fiscal printer.

 The Commerce runtime extension is **Runtime.Extensions.DocumentProvider.PosnetSample**.
-This extension generates a set of printer-specific commands in the JavaScript Object Notation (JSON) format that are defined by the POSNET specification 19-3678.
+This extension generates a set of printer-specific commands in JavaScript Object Notation (JSON) format that are defined by POSNET specification 19-3678.

 For more details about the design of the fiscal integration solution, see [Fiscal registration process and fiscal integration samples for fiscal devices](fiscal-integration-for-retail-channel.md#fiscal-registration-process-and-fiscal-integration-samples-for-fiscal-devices).